14 Writing

 The clearest and most effortless-seeming scientific writing has probably gone through extensive revision to appear that way.
 It can surprise many students to know the amount of revision that has gone into many “breezy” articles.
 For example, Tversky and Kahneman repeatedly drafted and redrafted each word of their famous (and highly readable) articles on judgment and decision-making, hunched over the typewriter together (Lewis 2016).

 Think of the article you are writing as a garden.
-Your first draft may be an unruly mess of intertwined fronds and branches.
+Your first draft may be an unruly mess of intertwined branches.
 Several rounds of pruning and sculpting will be needed before your writing reaches its most effective form.
 You’ll be amazed how often you find words you can omit or elaborate sentences you can simplify.

 It can be difficult to judge if your own writing has achieved its telepathic goal, especially after several rounds of revision.
 Try to get feedback from somebody in your target audience.
 Their comments—even if not wholly positive—will give you a good sense of how much of your argument they understood (and agreed with).5